Snow Angel Program

 Do you know a Snow Angel who deserves recognition?

-A Snow Angel is a neighbour or friend who has volunteered to help you, or someone you know who is elderly or has a disability, to clear snow from the driveway, steps or walkway.
+A Snow Angel is a neighbour or friend that has volunteered to help you, or someone you know who is elderly or has a disability, by clearing snow or ice from their driveway, steps or walkway.

 If you know a Snow Angel, the City of Ottawa wants to thank them!

-Snow Angels will receive a special keychain and a certificate signed by the Mayor.
+Snow Angels will receive a certificate signed by the Mayor.

-Snow Angel nominations are accepted between December 1 and April 30.
+Snow Angel nominations are accepted from December 1 to April 30.

 To recognize a resident as a Snow Angel: